 DAY 5: Wednesday The Black Isle

 Today we take our first of two looks at the Inner Moray Firth.
-This is an exciting time to be birding the east coast, with the majority of the wintering birds still present, with numbers swelled by northward migrants.
+This is an exciting time to be birding here, with the majority of the wintering birds still present, numbers swelled by northbound migrants.
 We will time our visit to maximise numbers of waterbirds, with a close look at the tide times as we pick from superb birding sites such as Udale Bay, the Beauly Firth, the Cromarty Firth and Munlochy Bay.
-All of these sites will be busy, with large numbers of waders, wildfowl and gulls to scan through.
+All of these sites will be busy with large numbers of waders, wildfowl and gulls to scan through.
 The Black Isle is good arable ground and we should see plenty of Linnet, Yellowhammer, Red Kite and other raptors too.
 The stubble fields will be getting ploughed at this time of year, concentrating the winter flocks of finches and especially geese.
 We should see hundreds of Pink-footed Geese today, just a few weeks away from returning north.

 DAY 6: Thursday Ptarmigan in the hills

 In the mountains we seek Ptarmigan (NB conditions can be wet and therefore very difficult at times in the spring melt).
 Other birds may include Snow Bunting, Black-throated Diver, Red-throated Diver, Goldeneye and Peregrine, and local birchwoods hold Lesser Redpoll and Siskin.
 The first returning Osprey and many breeding wader species are likely as we enjoy the best of local birding.
 Waders alone could include Lapwing, Oystercatcher, Redshank, Curlew, Common Snipe, Golden Plover, and in the evenings in good weather, Woodcock roding.
 Lingering Waxwing and Whooper Swan are sometimes present with occasional rarities too!